FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 # Adding environment variables

 We have discussed many times in previous blogs that using environment variables is a best practice that prevents revealing confidential configuration details such as API keys, passwords, secret keys, etc directly in the flow.
-Therefore, In this section, we will add environment variables for Postgresql configuration details, for more details see  [Using Environment Variables in Node-RED](https://flowfuse.com/blog/2023/02/environment-variables-in-node-red/).
+Therefore, In this section, we will add environment variables for PostgreSQL configuration details, for more details see  [Using Environment Variables in Node-RED](https://flowfuse.com/blog/2023/02/environment-variables-in-node-red/).

 1. Navigate to the instance's setting and then go to the environment section.
 2. Click on the `add variable` button and add variables for each of the configuration data that we discussed in the above section.